-- The Second Australian Study of Health and Relationships (ASHR2) found that a higher proportion of Australians reported attraction or sexual interaction with people of the same gender - approximately 19% of women and 9% of men.20 - In the absence of Australian data, roughly 1% of people participating in international research have reported identifying as 'transgender'.
-The studies available reportedly do not capture data on broader gender diverse identities or expressions.21
+• In the absence of Australian data, roughly 1% of people participating in international research have reported identifying as 'transgender'.
+The studies available reportedly do not capture data on broader gender diverse identities or expressions.

 Limited Australian population studies have also provided more detailed demographic data on gay, lesbian, bisexual, and other sexual orientations (GLB+).
 For example, the GSS indicated that Australia's GLB+ population has a relatively young age profile compared to the general population.
-As outlined in Figure 2, over three-quarters (78%) GLB+ respondents were under 40 years of age, while only 40% of respondents who identified as heterosexual were under 40 years of age.22
+As outlined in Figure 2, over three-quarters (78%) GLB+ respondents were under 40 years of age, while only 40% of respondents who identified as heterosexual were under 40 years of age.

-Figure 1: Age profile of sexually diverse people in Austra
+Table 2: Age profile of sexually diverse people in Australia